Philippine Scouts: Liberation and the "New" Scouts

 During the Japanese occupation of the Philippines an extensive Filipino guerrilla movement sprang up.
 In some cases the guerrilla units were led by escaped American officers (e.g., Wendell Fertig) and often included "paroled" Philippine Scout and Philippine Commonwealth Army soldiers, along with civilian members of the Philippine underground.
 As MacArthur's forces, supported by the guerrillas, liberated the Philippine Islands, the surviving Philippine Scouts stepped forward and rejoined the U.S. Army.
 The Filipino guerrillas joined them, and the U.S. Army set up new Philippine Scout units, reconstituting the old Philippine Division as the 12th Infantry Division.
-Subordinate units included the 43rd, 44th and 45th Infantry Regiments (PS); 23rd, 24th and 88th Field Artillery (PS) Battalions; 56th Engineer Battalion (PS) and the 57th Infantry Regiment (PS).
+Subordinate units included the 43rd, 44th and 45th Infantry Regiments (PS); 23rd, 24th and 88th Field Artillery Units (PS) Battalions; 56th Engineer Battalion (PS) and the 57th Infantry Regiment (PS).
 The "New Scouts" actively participated in combat against the Japanese Army in north Luzon, served as military police to restore order and help locate pockets of escaped Japanese in the south, and served as occupation forces on Okinawa.
 As planning for the invasion of Japan progressed, the Philippine Scouts were included in the invasion forces, and were selected to become part of the occupying force once Japan was defeated.

 After Japan surrendered in August 1945, the United States granted the Republic of the Philippines full independence on July 4, 1946.
 At that point the ethnically Filipino Philippine Scouts held a unique status in U.S. military history: they were soldiers in the regular U.S. Army, but now they were citizens of a foreign country.
 To solve this dilemma, the United States offered the Filipinos in the Philippine Scouts full U.S. citizenship.
 Many of the surviving Scouts, perhaps around 1,000, accepted, and the Army transferred them to other units to finish their military careers.

 With the consent of the Philippine government, Congress approved the maintenance of 50,000 Philippine Scouts.
 Under Major General Hibbs, Philippine Division as the 12th Infantry Division (PS) was reconstituted.
 Unlike its previous organization enlisted personnel of the division were exclusively Philippine Scouts.
 The War Department also proposed organizing a second Philippine Scout division, the 14th, but never did so.
 In the end President Truman disbanded the Philippine Scouts as an official element of the United States Army, and all of their unit colors were retired in 1947, and finally disbanded in December 1948.